FatalSleep/RestrictedEnum/README.md

+# SingularFlag<T>
+Allows you to create an instance that can only hold a single flag from any given enumeration.

-# SingleFlagEnum<T>
+# ImmutableSingularFlag<T>
-Class for creating a one-flag restricted enum of type T. Use this if you need to allow only setting a single flag of an neum rather than multiple.
+Immutable varient of SingularFLag<T> that is thread safe.